dpak11/list-email/README.md

 - Try a different browser.
 (Firefox might work).

-- Copy the JSON data from "name.json" and store it in an object variable (inside tester.js file).
-Remove the fetch api call to "name.json"
+- Copy the JSON data from "names.json" and assign it to an object variable in tester.js file.
+Now you do not need the Fetch api call to "names.json"